 5. Recycled And Upcycled.
 Want to build a “win-win” raised bed that helps the planet while providing a home for your vegetables?
 Then, consider creating one out of recycled and upcycled items already around your home.
 Old bricks, scrap lumber like railroad ties, automobile tires, leftover pavers, metal drums with rusted bottoms (and the list goes on) can all be reused.
 Why send them to the landfill when you can fill them with the land itself?

-Raised garden beds are proof positive that it’s what’s inside that counts.
+Raised garden beds are proof that it’s what’s inside that counts.
 Once planted, it won’t be long before your focus turns away from the size and shape of your bed, toward the size and shape of your vegetables!